501 Madison Ave

 The JBLE Eustis Family Child Care Program is currently seeking on- and off-base providers to help meet the challenge of providing quality care to military members.

 Becoming a provider offers the reward of direct support to the Air Force mission by caring for children while establishing a rewarding career as a professional child care provider.
 The Family Child Care program offers applicants the opportunity to start their own business, set their own hours and fees and even care for their own children while providing care for others.

 In addition to the training, the program offers an extensive resource center with a full range of child development and safety items.
 Start-up costs are minimal and credentials follow the provider from base to base as their family makes permanent change of station moves.

 Anyone interested in starting their own child care business on JBLE Eustis, or in the surrounding communities, contact Romona Butler, Community Child Care Coordinator at 757-878-5584 or email: email@example.com

 |free training||professional development|

 How to Become a Child Care Provider

-Operating a Family Child Care Home is a privilege granted by the Mission Support Group Commander.
-All individuals providing childcare in their home for more than 10 hours per week must be certified.
-If you suspect someone of providing unauthorized Family Child Care home call 757-878-5584 or E-mail Romona.firstname.lastname@example.org.
+Operating a Family Child Care Home is a privilege granted by the 733d Mission Support Group Commander.
+Residents of Balfour Beatty Housing are permitted to provide child care in their home for no more than 10 hours per week.
+If you suspect someone of providing uncertified child care in their military base home please notify

 We encourage parent involvement in the program.
-There is a Parent Involvement/Advisory Board established to strengthen the partnership between home and the program.
-The Parent Involvement/Advisory Board meets at 1200 on the 1st Wednesday of each month at the Madison Child Development Center, BLDG 926.
+The Parent Involvement/Advisory Board was established to strengthen the partnership between families and the JBLE Child and Youth programs.
+The Parent Involvement/Advisory Board meets the first Wednesday of each month at the Madison Child Development Center, building 926, at 12pm.

 Force Support Division, MWR provides an expansive number of outstanding support and leisure services for your morale and well-being.